electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## Entity Deletion
+## Entity Deletion ##

-By default, the commands which delete impCentral entities (like Product, Device Group, Deployment) have the same limitations like the corresponding impCentral API functionality.
-For example, a Product deletion fails if the Product has Device Groups; a build (Deployment) fails if the Deployment has the *"flagged"* attribute set to *true*.
-If you specify the `--force` option (`-f` option alias) of the delete command, the tool implicitly update or delete all other required entities in order to delete the target entity.
-For example, the tool deletes all Device Groups of the Product in order to delete the Product; the tool updates the *"flagged"* attribute of the Deployment in order to delete the Deployment.
+By default, commands which delete impCentral entities (eg. Product, Device Group, Deployment) have the same limitations as the corresponding impCentral API functionality.
+For example, a Product deletion fails if the Product contains one or more Device Groups; a build (Deployment) fails if the Deployment has the *flagged* attribute set to `true`.
+If you specify the delete command’s `--force` option (alias: `-f`), the tool implicitly deletes all dependent entities in order to delete the target entity.
+For example, the tool deletes all Device Groups of the Product in order to delete the Product; if necessary, the tool updates each Deployment’s *flagged* attribute in order to delete the Deployment.

-Also by default, every delete command asks a confirmation of the operation from user.
-Before that the command lists all the entities which are going to be deleted or updated.
-If you specify the `--confirmed` option (`-q` option alias), the operation is executed without asking additional confirmation from user.
+By default, every delete command asks a confirmation of the operation from user.
+Before that the command lists all the entities which are to be deleted or updated.
+If you specify the `--confirmed` option (alias: `-q`), the operation is executed without requesting confirmation from the user.

+#### Example ####

-*Example - A failed delete command execution:*
+**A failed delete command execution**

 ```
 > impt dg delete --dg MyDevDG --confirmed
 ERROR: Flagged Deployments Exist: Cannot delete a devicegroup with flagged deployments; delete those first.
 IMPT COMMAND FAILS
 ```

-*Example - A successful delete command execution:*
+**A successful delete command execution**

 ```
 > impt dg delete --dg MyDevDG --force
 The following entities will be deleted: